On weak solutions of a control-volume model for liquid films flowing down a fibre: Problem statement

 and the following holds

 for all $\phi \in C_c^{\infty}(\bar{Q}_T)$ and $\psi \in C_c^{\infty}(\bar{Q}_T)$ such that $\phi(x,T) = \psi(x,T) = 0$. \end{definition}

-Based on the definition \ref{Def-weak}, we will establish the existence of weak solutions to the problem and prove the following theorem: \begin{theorem} Let the initial data $(v_0,u_0)$ satisfy \eqref{mass}--\eqref{rr-incond}, and $T > 0$.
-Then there exists a weak solution $(v,u)$ in the sense of Definition~\ref{Def-weak}.
-Moreover, the sets $\{ v(.,t) = 0\}$ and $\{ |h_x(.,t)| = \infty\}$ have measure zero for any $t \in [0,T]$. \end{theorem}
+We note that the sets $v=0$ and $h_x=\infty$ coincide with the sets $h=1$ and $v_x=\infty$.
+Based on Definition \ref{Def-weak}, we will establish the existence of weak solutions to the problem and prove the following theorem: \begin{theorem} Let the initial data $(h_0,u_0)$ satisfy \eqref{mass}--\eqref{rr-incond} and $T > 0$.
+Then there exists a weak solution {$(h,u)$} in the sense of Definition~\ref{Def-weak}, where {$v=h^2-1$}.
+Moreover, the sets $\{ v(.,t) = 0\}$ and $\{ |h_x(.,t)| = \infty\}$ have Lebesgue measure zero for any $t \in [0,T]$ for the plug flow model with $g(h) = v$.
+In the case of the laminar flow model with $g(h) = \frac{I(h)}{v}$, we have $v(x,t) > 0$ in $Q_T$. \end{theorem}